richardregeer/docker-web-development/README.md

 This image contains a lot of tools that can help you develop your application.
 Also this image can be used as a base of other image.

-This is an image for development purpose only it's not optimized for size and not suitible for production environments.
+This is an image for development purpose only it's not optimized for size and not suitable for production environments.

 # Software installed
-It contains database clients, http clients, benchmark tools, taskrunners, version control clients and text editors.
-Basically all you need to start developing without installing all tools everytime and packed in one easy to use docker image.
+It contains database clients, http clients, benchmark tools, task runners, version control clients and text editors.
+Basically all you need to start developing without installing all tools every time and packed in one easy to use docker image.

 ## Datastore clients
  - mysql client 5.7.21
  - postgress sql client 9.5.12
  - sqlite3 3.11.0
  - redis cli 3.0.6

+## Package managers
+ - apt 1.2.26
+ - npm 5.6.0 (nodejs)
+ - yarn 1.6.0 (nodejs)

 ## Script runners
  - node 8.9.4